 I return your attention to the spirit of consumerism.
 Interestingly, wiktionary.org defines "consumerism" in three very different ways:

-1. A policy of protecting and informing consumers through honesty in advertising and packaging, improved safety standards, etc.
+1. A policy of protecting and informing consumers through honesty in advertising and packaging, improved safety standards, etc.2.
+A materialistic attachment to possessions.3.
+An economic theory that increased consumption is beneficial to a nation's economy in the long run.

 I believe, though I've not yet done extensive research, that the operating assumptions of mainstream media are more heavily based upon the last one, and as a result, create programming to develop communities of people who are of the second persuasion (ie: materialistic).
 This is what I mean by a "spirit of consumerism."
 It is not official policy, it is not necessarily discussed, it just grows naturally out of the mindset this theory creates.